JoaoPedroCorreia1/everis-bootcamp-person-api/README.md

 * Master: Main branch, connected on cloud with Heroku (created with bootcamp teacher)

 -My Additions:
-* Tests: API Automated Tests (created automated tests with REST-assured, more info on Test section)
+* Tests: API Automated Tests (Automated tests with REST-assured, more info on [Rest Assured API Tests](https://github.com/JoaoPedroCorreia1/2021-2-dio-everis-person-api#rest-assured-api-tests) section)

 to run with the terminal, execute: